 Just like their mature counterparts, broccoli microgreens have an abundance of Vitamins A and C as well as iron, calcium, fiber, and more.
 The broccoli microgreen also contains sulforaphane, which is believed to help fight against cancer, diabetes, and aging.
 The best part though is that you’ll actually get more nutrients from eating broccoli microgreens than mature crowns.
 This makes them a great nutrient source for kids who turn up their noses at grown broccoli.

 So whether you want to try a new method of growing food, need their health benefits, or are craving fresh, home-grown broccoli sprouts, microgreens are a fantastic choice.
 Let’s get started with these microgreens that are fast and easy to grow at home.

-Good Products For Growing Broccoli Microgreens:
+Good Products At Amazon For Growing Broccoli Microgreens:

 - Plant Growing Trays

 - Espoma Organic Seed Starter Potting Mix